skrypka/razer-chroma-macos/README.md

 ## Usage

-Program accepts 4 arguments: device id(integer) and Red Green Blue (floats) For example: `./chroma 4 1 0 0.0`, sets Headphones to Red.
+Program accepts 4 arguments: device id(integer), Red Green Blue (floats) and optional effect type `static` or `breathing`
+Example: `./chroma 4 1 0 0.0` sets Headphones to Red. `./chroma 4 0 1 0 static` sets Headphones to Green. `./chroma 4 0 1 0 breathing` sets Headphones to Green with breathing effect.
 Device ID is small number (usually less than 15), so you should just try them all or use [monitor](https://github.com/Benjamin-Dobell/GERazerKit/tree/master/Tools)

 Btw, do not forget to setup `Razer Synapse`